Burr Caswell: Mid life

-Caswell continually improved his farm while he worked in the lumber industry.
-When Mason County officially became a county in 1855 from the old Notipekago County, Caswell allowed the first floor of his farmhouse to be used as a courthouse and trading post and the family moved upstairs.
-The Mason County Courthouse county seat was located at Caswell's house from 1856 to 1861 where judges and lawyers came on horseback.
+Caswell's house was the first frame structure in Mason County; it still stands at White Pine Village where it was placed as the Mason County Historical Society's outdoor museum's centerpiece, very close its original constructed location.
+The Mason County Courthouse county seat was located at Caswell's house.
 For many years, Caswell produced lumber and shingles from the local timber and it was shipped to Chicago for construction.
 He operated the boat Ranger for years to deliver his lumber products.